Landing: East West Cycle

 Three large circles of 400 jute shipping bags were arranged in a triangular formation on the forest floor at The Schuylkill Center for Environmental Education in Philadelphia, Pennsylvania.
-The material was identical to the jute bags that introduced Japanese Stiltgrass to North America in 1919, which were once used as packing material for porcelain.
+The material was identical to the jute bags that introduced Japanese stiltgrass to North America in 1919, originally used as packing material for porcelain.

 Visitors approached the geometric patterns as a picnic area or domesticated clearing, unaware they were standing on an active ecological invasion delivered by the same material now arranged above it.
-The geometric appearance triggered speculation about extraterrestrial landing sites.
+The ordered geometry prompted speculation about extraterrestrial landing sites.

 Over eight months, the biodegradable jute broke down.
 Native and invasive species grew through the decomposing geometry.
-The clearing returned to its previous state, where native plants remained suppressed by stiltgrass. ☐
+The clearing gradually returned to its prior condition, where native plants remained suppressed by stiltgrass.

 Location: The Schuylkill Center for Environmental Education, Philadelphia, Pennsylvania, United States of America